Energy-efficient predictive control for connected, automated driving under localization uncertainty

 \subsection{Prediction Module of the Front Vehicle}

-Let $s^{pv}_k$ and $v^{pv}_k$ denote the longitudinal position and speed of the preceding vehicle at time step $k$, respectively. $d_k$ denotes the distance between the preceding vehicle and the ego vehicle, which can be derived as $s^{pv}_k - s_k$.
-At time step $k$, $d_k$ and $v^{pv}_k$ are measured by proximity sensors such as radars and LiDARs.
-We assume that the measurement noises associated with these sensors are negligible.
+Let $s^{pv}_k$ and $v^{pv}_k$ denote the longitudinal position and speed of the front vehicle at time step $k$, respectively. $d_k$ denotes the distance between the front vehicle and the ego vehicle, which can be derived as $s^{pv}_k - s_k$.
+At time step $k$, $d_k$ and $v^{pv}_k$ are measured by proximity sensors such as radars.
+We assume that the measurement noises of these sensors are negligible.